turingschool/front-end-curriculum/projects/build-your-own-backend.md

 ## Abstract

 BYOB is a one week long solo project.
-It is ungraded and intended as a way to get comfortable with building databases using Express, Knex, and PostgreSQL.
+It is intended as a way to get comfortable with building databases using Express, Knex, and PostgreSQL.
 You will be building a RESTful API, complete with professional-grade documentation.
 This knowledge will be directly applicable to the next paired project, Palette Picker.

 The skills you will be building in BYOB are: